Divorce Mediation in New York — Practical, Peaceful Resolutions for Urban Families

 Our mediation services provide expert guidance and support to help couples reach fair agreements and peaceful outcomes.
 Since 2008, we’ve offered a cost-effective alternative to traditional court proceedings that protects what matters most – your family’s well-being and future.

-If you and/or your spouse reside in New York City, Long Island, or Westchester, and are ready to begin, schedule your initial meeting today.
+If you and/or your spouse reside in New York City, Long Island, or Westchester, and are ready to begin, schedule your mediation clarity session today.

 Divorce mediation (also referred to as family law mediation) is an alternative to a traditional New York divorce.
 Unlike the litigation process, the parties instead work with an unbiased, neutral mediator who helps them resolve the required issues.
 Many people choose the alternative dispute resolution process of mediation because it’s faster, more peaceful, and less costly than the traditional divorce litigation process.